Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-This is the only bird in the Western Hemisphere to receive worldwide importance through domestication.
-As a North American native, the domestic turkey of Mexico became established over much of the world traveled by Europeans.
-It even returned to America with English colonists of the Atlantic seaboard.
-Growth in turkey farms since then has been tremendous; by 1989, 260 million domestic turkeys were produced for U.S. markets, creating gross income of 2.24 billion dollars for that year alone.
-There are six subspecies of the Wild Turkey, four well marked; the nominate subspecies is the least known.
+The Wild Turkey is the only Western Hemisphere bird to receive worldwide importance through domestication.
+As a North American native, the domestic turkey of central Mexico became established over much of the world traveled by Europeans.
+Wild Turkeys even returned to America with English colonists of the Atlantic seaboard.
+Six subspecies of the Wild Turkey are commonly recognized, two in the east and four in the west and Mexico.